-The government finalised a new cadre allocation policy for civil servants which will be effective from the CSE 2017.
+The government finalized a new cadre allocation policy for civil servants which will be effective from the CSE 2017.
 The order was issued in September this year and is aimed at building ‘national integration’ in the country’s bureaucracy.
 Instead of giving cadre preferences, officers will have to give their zonal preferences.
+If you are wondering “How cadres are allocated to IAS officers”, read on.

 In the previous cadre allocation policy, officers would give their preference according to states.
 Each state was a cadre except three joint cadres.
 In the new policy, the country is divided into different zones each zone encompassing different cadres.
 There are five zones namely, Zone I (AGMUT, J&K, Himachal Pradesh, Uttarakhand, Haryana, Punjab and Rajasthan); Zone II (UP, Bihar, Jharkhand and Odisha); Zone III (Gujarat, Maharashtra, MP and Chhattisgarh); Zone IV (Sikkim, West Bengal, Assam-Meghalaya, Manipur, Tripura and Nagaland); and Zone V (Kerala, Tamil Nadu, Karnataka, Andhra Pradesh and Telangana).
 In all, there are 26 cadres in the country.